SAP-samples/s4hana-hana-audit-policies/README.md

 The second set of policies define "recommended" policies for S/4 systems.
 These have the prefix '_SAPS4_'.
 These policies vary with the usage of the SAP HANA DB and cannot be defined identical for all systems.
 1. **S/4HANA Optional HANA Audit Policies** (File: 3_s4hana_hana_audit_policy_optional.sql)
 The third set called “optional” suggests policy definition for extended system changelog and monitoring.
 These have the prefix '_SAPS4_Opt_'.
+1. **S/4HANA HANA Audit Policies additional consideration** (File: 4_S4hana_hana_audit_policiy_additional.sql)
+The fourth called “additional” gives examples for policy definition for specific scenarios.
+It is not recommended to aply the policies without careful consideration.
+There is no predefined naming.
+Adoption cannot be done out of the box.
+Adjustments depend on the usage of a specific HANA database.

 Please refer to [SAP Note 3016478](https://launchpad.support.sap.com/#/notes/3016478) for more details and explanations.